glazzerino/glazzerino/README.md

 ## 🔍 Areas of Interest

 - **Cloud Computing**
-  - Experience with building observability frameworks and implementing asynchronous programming.
+  - Experience with building observability frameworks and foundations for safety-critical systems.
   - Proficient in using procedural macros for code instrumentation and optimization.

+- **AI Engineering**
+  - Developed an LLM-powered Chatbot prototype with a custom AI agent tools.
+  - Implemented Azure DevOps and Notion tool interfaces that significantly speeds up user productivity.

 - **Computer Vision and Robotics**
   - Skilled in 3D image processing, object localization, and target acquisition systems.
   - Experienced in developing machine learning models for computer vision tasks.
-  - Familiar with robotics frameworks like ROS and inverse kinematics.
+  - Familiar with robotics frameworks.

-- **AI Engineering**
-  - Developed an LLM-powered Chatbot prototype with a custom AI agent tools.
-  - Implemented Azure DevOps and Notion tool interfaces that significantly speeds up user productivity.

 ## 🚀 What's Next?